Supercharged errors for Go — stable codes, typed metadata, domain-specific types, and full errors/json/slog compatibility.

 // true

-// trueSee full documentation in the Domain-Specific Errors section.
+// trueSee the Domain-Specific Errors (Killer Feature) section for more details.

 - Installation